 - Keep your home clean.
 Fruit flies thrive in a dirty environment and can even breed on crumbs, so keeping your home clean will help prevent them from returning in the future.

 Dealt with the flies?
-Then here's how to get rid of ants safely with household products.
+Then here's how to get rid of wasps, how to get rid of moths and how to get rid of ants safely with household products.
 And check out our guide on how to get rid of fleas.